kevinmkchin/ADK/README.md

   - Easy to configure multiple animations from a single spritesheet
 - **Collisions**
   - Included code examples demonstrate how to easily implement pixel-perfect collision using the provided collision system
+- **Timers**
+  - Timers allow you to set a timer for a callback function/delegate.
+For example, when the player dies, you could set a 2 second timer for a function that restarts the level.
+Very useful.
 - **Entity and Scene System**
   - What do you expect?
 It's a game engine
 - **Entity Layers**